javierbmm/Thesis/thesis/chapters/implementation/implementation.md

 ### Generator Logger

-Instantiated by a Init function, where the developer can specify in advance the pagename to log as a prefix, and whether it should include timestamps or no logs at all.
+Instantiated by an Init function, where the developer can specify in advance the pagename to log as a prefix, and whether it should include timestamps or no logs at all.
 These last two parameters are taken by the prefixer, which will take care of the prefixing log information.

 Moreover, the logging functions, Info, Warning and Error will simply take the prefixer and use the Prefix function to add the logging level, followed by the logging text, which may or not have arguments to add to the text, similar to what